Home

 There once was an old king called King Canute,

-She said “Not everything, don’t be daft.
+He said “Not everything, don’t be daft.

-You couldn’t command the wind not to blow,
+I couldn’t command the wind not to blow,

-You couldn’t command a tree not to grow.
+I couldn’t command a tree not to grow.

-You’re not in charge of the birds or the bees,
+I'm not in charge of the birds or the bees,

 The sun or the moon, the skies or the seas.

-He called the servants together and then
+The king called the servants together, then

 He bellowed out an order to his men: